How easy is it to monetize a blog? Hint: It’s not. Not in the slightest.

 Affiliate marketing involves using special links for a merchant site (e.g. Amazon) so that if people make a purchase after clicking on your link then you get a small commission.
 It’s nice in that it doesn’t end up costing the reader anything extra, as the merchant has already figured that into their regular pricing.

 I’m set up with the U.S. Amazon site, since that’s where most of my blog visitors are from.
 Amazon U.S. doesn’t do direct deposit to Canadian bank accounts, so I have to get paid by cheque.
 The minimum amount to cut a cheque is $100, so it’ll be years before I get any money from them.
+I haven’t bothered to set up Canadian or UK affiliate accounts, because it seems unlikely that I’d earn the minimum required to stay active as an affiliate.

 Having a blog shop

-On the MH@H Store I take payments using Stripe and Paypal, which each take a cut, but it still works out to be cheaper than selling items through another site.
-What you can make this way obviously depends on what you’re selling and your marketing strategy, but regardless it’s not going to be easy money.
+On the MH@H Store, I take payments using Stripe and Paypal, which each take a cut, but it still works out to be cheaper than selling items through another site.
+What you can make this way obviously depends on what you’re selling and your marketing strategy, but regardless, it’s not going to be easy money.

 Using a blog to promote ebooks or other products